subhansmd6/DevOps-Notes/Shell-scripting/shell-scripting-1.md

 ## Advantages of Loose Typing

-1. You write scripts faster
+1. You can write scripts faster
 2. More flexibility

 ### Examples: